 Page 47 line 4

-When the FILS Security Type of the FILS Information field is 0 or 1 (indicating shared key authentication) the Domain Information field shall be present and the Public Key Information shall be absent and the Public Key Information type shall be set to 0.
+When the FILS Security Type of the FILS Information field is 0 or 1 (indicating shared key authentication), the Domain Information field is present and the Public Key Information is absent and the Public Key Information type is set to 0.
 In addition, the AP sets the Number of Domains field in the FILS Information field to the number of domain information fields included in the FILS indication element.
 If Number of Domains field is set to 7, it indicates that more than 6 domains are available, and only the first six domain information are present in the Per domain information of the FILS indication Element.
-The STA shall use ANQP to obtain domain information of other domains that are not included in the FILS indication element.
+The STA uses ANQP to obtain domain information of other domains that are not included in the FILS indication element.

 Page 48 line 16

-Public Key Information field of hte FILS indication element is set as follows.: When a certified public key is used, the Public Key Informationtype field of the FILS information shall be set to one (1) and the Public Key Information field shall be the X.500 Distinguished Name (DN) of the issuer of the AP's certificate.
-When a raw public key is used, the Public Key Information type field shall be set to two (2) and the Public Key Information field shall be the SHA256 hash of the AP's raw public key.
+Public Key Information field of hte FILS indication element is set as follows.: When a certified public key is used, the Public Key Informationtype field of the FILS information is set to one (1) and the Public Key Information field is the X.500 Distinguished Name (DN) of the issuer of the AP's certificate.
+When a raw public key is used, the Public Key Information type field is set to two (2) and the Public Key Information field is the SHA256 hash of the AP's raw public key.
 In either case, the length of the key information can be inferred from the length of the FILS Indication element and the length of the Public Key Identifier field.
 Public Key Info values 0 and 3-255 are reserved.

 Page45 line 57

-This subfield should be ignored when the AP-CSN element is included in Probe Request frame.

 Page 40 line 51

-Subject to regulations, a STA may send a Probe Request frame (including the received BSSID) on the channel indicated in the Neighbor AP Information field.
+Subject to regulations, a STA optionally sends a Probe Request frame (including the received BSSID) on the channel indicated in the Neighbor AP Information field.

 Page 49 line 18

-FILS IP Address Assignment element may be sent in an Association Request, an Association Response, a Reassociation Request, a Reassociation Response or a FILS Secure Container Action frame if dot11FILSActivated is true.
+FILS IP Address Assignment element is optionally sent in an Association Request, an Association Response, a Reassociation Request, a Reassociation Response or a FILS Secure Container Action frame if dot11FILSActivated is true.

 page 53 line 17

-IP address request timeout value is the maximum estimated time in the unit of seconds within which the AP may assign an IP address to the requesting STA.
+IP address request timeout value is the maximum estimated time in the unit of seconds within which the AP optionally assigns an IP address to the requesting STA.

 Page 54 line 56

-An AP sets the IPv4 DNS Server MAC Address Present bit to 1 if the MAC address to which IPv4 based DNS queries may be sent is present in the element and sets it to 0 otherwise.
+An AP sets the IPv4 DNS Server MAC Address Present bit to 1 if the MAC address to which IPv4 based DNS queries are sent is present in the element and sets it to 0 otherwise.

-An AP sets the IPv6 DNS Server MAC Address Present bit to 1 if the MAC address to which IPv6 based DNS queries may be sent is present in the element and sets it to 0 otherwise.
+An AP sets the IPv6 DNS Server MAC Address Present bit to 1 if the MAC address to which IPv6 based DNS queries are sent is present in the element and sets it to 0 otherwise.

 Page 60 line 7

-Each ANQP-element may be returned in response to Query AP List ANQP-element using the procedures in 10.25.3.2.11 (Query AP List procedure).
+Each ANQP-element is optionally returned in response to Query AP List ANQP-element using the procedures in 10.25.3.2.11 (Query AP List procedure).